 Sr. Associate Director, Implementation Research

-Eva Bazant works with the Coalition to develop and implement a learning and research agenda on campaign The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact and integration.
+Eva Bazant works with the Coalition to develop and implement a learning and research agenda on campaign effectiveness and integration.
 Eva is an applied program evaluator and mixed-methods researcher with 20+ years of global health experience.
 Previously, at Jhpiego, she served as Research Team Lead and Sr. Monitoring, Evaluation and Research Advisor, collaborating with multi-disciplinary teams working in maternal and newborn health, reproductive health/family planning, HIV and cervical cancer prevention, care and service demand, gender and disability services, mainly in Sub-Saharan Africa.
 While at the International Planned Parenthood Federation, Western Hemisphere Region, Eva advised programs in sexual and reproductive health and rights in Latin America and the Caribbean.
 She holds doctoral and masters of public health degrees from Johns Hopkins University and Columbia University, is fluent in French and Spanish, and has co-authored 40+ peer-reviewed articles and reports for international development agencies and sponsors.

 Leah Denise Wyatt, MSc